YoussefAithaddou/Detecting-locations-of-my-previous-trips-with-CNNs/README.md

 # Resources Used
 * Python Version: 3.7
 * CUDA Toolkit 11.5.119
-* Packages and Libraries: pandas, numpy, matplotlib, pytorch, openCV, OS, matplotlib.
+* Packages and Libraries: pandas, numpy, matplotlib, pytorch, openCV, matplotlib.
 # Data used
 * Videos from personal previous travels of 4 locations:
   1. Bali, Indonesia.
 Video of a man cutting open a fresh coconut in the amazing coast of the island.